royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    # so let's see what we have
    results_50kwindow

-Q: what is the limitation of doint this?
+Q: what is the limitation of doing this?

 Let us next visualize eQTLs at :doc:`qtl_visualization`